RDYG18/A-B-testing-landing-page-enews-express/README.md

 The objective of this project was to evaluate whether a newly designed landing page led to higher user engagement and conversion rates compared to the existing version.
 The desing team at E-news Express requested this analysis to inform future decisions around content layout and user experience optimization.

 As part of the Data Science team, I analyzed interaction data from a randomized A/B test involving 100 participants, split evenly across control and treatment groups.
-The analysis was conducted at a 5% significance level to ensure statistical validity.
+The analysis was conducted at a 5% significance level to ensure statistical validity and to address the key questions posed by the design team.

 - **Business Questions Addressed for the Design Team:**

-- **Engagement Time Comparison:** Do users spend more time on the new landing page compared to the old one?
+- **Engagement Time Comparison:** ¿Has the new landing page design resulted in higher user engagement based on session duration?

 - **Conversion Rate Effectiveness:** Is the conversion rate significantly higher on the redesigned page?